ibm-cloud-docs/ContinuousDelivery/pipeline_versioned_base_images.md

  ### Version 2.10
  {: #version_2_10}

+Starting with version 2.10, the versioned base image includes a Docker client.
+{: tip}

 To view the contents of version 2.10, from the running image, type `default_versions.sh`.
 This image includes the following tools: